Skip to content

 git push origin v1.3.0-rc.1

-• Not shown as “latest” release
+• RELEASE_CHANNEL=stable -> full GitHub release, shown as “latest”

-• Users must explicitly choose to install:
+• Users must explicitly choose to install a prerelease:

 Terminal window